jried31/tip_calculator_iphone/README.md

 Time spent: 1 hour in total

 Completed user stories:
-- Required: Tip calcalator where user can see added total based on 18, 20, and 22% tip amounts.
-This code is located in the project folder named 'tips'.
-- Optional: Tip calculator where the total view is hidden until the user inputs numbers in the bill input field.
-This code is located in the project folder named 'tips-extra-credit'.
+[X] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+[X] Required: Settings page to change the default tip percentage.
+[X] Optional: UI animations
+[X] Optional: Remembering the bill amount across app restarts (if <10mins) [X] Optional: Using locale-specific currency and currency thousands separators.
+[X] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.

-GIF walkthrough of all required and optional stories (using LiceCap) --> See file named tip-calculator-basic-extra-credit.gif
+GIF walkthrough of all required and optional stories (using LiceCap) --> See file named tip-calculator.gif